Eye Discharge in Cats

 .
 The right treatment depends on what’s causing your cat’s uveitis, though that’s often hard to diagnose.
 Care may include eye ointment or drops to control inflammation and pain.

 .
 Secondary bacterial infections, which can cause pneumonia and other serious issues, are common with calicivirus, so always call your vet if you suspect your cat has this disease.
-Treatment may include symptom control, antibiotics for secondary infections, and good nursing.
+Treatment may include symptom control, antibiotics for secondary infections, and supportive care.

 .
 Many things can cause dry eye, from upper respiratory infection to distemper.
 Treatment can include eye drops or ointments, immune-suppressing drugs, antibiotics, or artificial tears.